Rahu occupies 4th-from-Chandra

-To Rahu the Deceiver's advantage, sattva (quiet purity) and tamas (lethargic toxicity) often appear identical on the outside surface.
+To Rahu the Deceiver's advantage, sattva (quiet purity) and tamas (lethargic toxicity) often appear identical on the outside surface (Rahu appear).

 Rahu the Disrupter = an unwelcome guest in the house of stabilizing Chandra

 Rahu is considered to provide reasonably good or effective social-material results in domains 3, 6, 10, and 11.
-These are the natural bhava of Budha and Shani; their portfolios include commerce, medicine, government laws, and economic laws.
+These are the svabhava of Budha and Shani; their portfolios include commerce, medicine, government laws, and economic laws.

 By contrast, Rahu the Quick Uncoiler who springs forward suddenly at opportune moments = a bitter enemy of Chandra Moon the natural regulator of predictable, safe, customary folkways = Bandhu"bindings " bhava.